On Fenchel-Nielsen Coordinates of Surface Group Representations into SU(3,1): Proof of mth2

 \section{Proof of \thmref{mth2}}

 We have seen in \thmref{mainth} that each $(0, 3)$ group $\langle A, B \rangle$ is determined up to conjugacy by $15$ real parameters.
-Each pair of pants in the pant decomposition (complement of $\mathcal C$) corresponds to a $(0, 3)$ group.
+Each pair of pants in the pants-decomposition (complement of $\mathcal C$) corresponds to a $(0, 3)$ group.
 While we attach two pairs of pants, we attach two $(0, 3)$ groups subject to the compatibility condition that one peripheral element in a group is conjugate to the inverse of a peripheral element in the other group.
-Thus we get a $(0, 4)$ group that is specified up to conjugacy by $30$ real parameters described in \propref{tb1}.
-Continuing this way, when we attached $2g-2$ of our $(0, 3)$ groups, we need a total $15(2g-2)=30g-30$ real parameters to specify the resulting surface with $2g$ handles.
-These handles corresponds to the $g$ curves that correspond to two boundary components of the same three-holed sphere.
-Now there are $g$ complex constraints that is imposed to close these handles: one of the peripheral elements of each of these $(0,3)$ groups, must be conjugate to the inverse of the other peripheral element.
-And to each peripheral element there are $3$ natural real parameters: the trace and the $\sigma$-invariant.
+Thus, we get a $(0, 4)$ group that is specified up to conjugacy by the $30$ real parameters described in \propref{tb1}.
+Continuing this way, when we attach $2g-2$ of our $(0, 3)$ groups, we need a total $15(2g-2)=30g-30$ real parameters to specify the resulting surface with $2g$ handles.
+These handles correspond to the $g$ curves that correspond to the two boundary components of the same three-holed sphere.
+Now, there are $g$ complex constraints which are imposed to close these handles: one of the peripheral elements of each of these $(0,3)$ groups must be conjugate to the inverse of the other peripheral element.
+Note that, to each peripheral element there are $3$ natural real parameters: the trace and the $\sigma$-invariant.
 So, the number of real parameters now reduced to $30g-30-3g=27g-30$.
-But there are $g$ twist-bend parameters $(\kappa_i, \psi_i)$ one for each handle and each contributes $3$ real dimensions.
-Thus we need a total of $27g-30 + 3g=30g-30$ real parameters to specify $\rho$ up to conjugacy.
+But there are $g$ twist-bend parameters $(\kappa_i, \psi_i)$, one for each handle, and each contributes $3$ real parameters.
+Thus, we need a total of $27g-30 + 3g=30g-30$ real parameters to specify $\rho$ up to conjugacy.

 If two representations have the same coordinates, then the coordinates of the $(0,3)$ groups are the same, so they are conjugate.
-Further it follows from \propref{tb1} and \propref{tw2} that the $(0,4)$ groups and $(1,1)$ groups are are also determined uniquely up to conjugacy while attaching the $(0,3)$ groups.
-Hence the representations having the same parameters are conjugate.
-Conversely, if two representations are conjugate, then clearly they will have the same coordinates.
+Further it follows from \propref{tb1} and \propref{tw2} that the $(0,4)$ groups and the $(1,1)$ groups are also determined uniquely up to conjugacy while attaching the $(0,3)$ groups.
+Hence, the representations having the same parameters are conjugate.
+Conversely, if two representations are conjugate, then clearly they have the same coordinates.

 This proves the theorem.